Toryt/graphviz-emscriptened/README.md

     sourcemapper: Unable to find original file for intset.c at /Users/jand/Scratchpad/graphviz-emscriptened/intset.c

-Nevermind.
+Never mind.
 It'll work.
 These are not errors.

-* where are the patches applied? *

 And that's it.

 A viz.js file is generated.
 It's a 25MB whopper.